-Beloved movie star Burt Reynolds died recently at age 82 from cardiac arrest, one of the leading causes of death in the United States.
-What makes cardiac arrest so dangerous is the sudden and drastic nature of its effects, requiring quick medical attention to survive.
+Former Miss Teen Universe Lotte van der Zee has died at age 20 of cardiac arrest, her parents announced on social media.
+One of the leading causes of death in the United States, cardiac arrest can happen at any age.
+What makes it so dangerous is the sudden and drastic nature of its effects, requiring quick medical attention to survive.
 Though it's often believed to be the same thing as a heart attack, the two have key differences.

 Being able to identify cardiac arrest risk factors and early signs in yourself and your loved ones could help you save a life.
 To learn more about this condition, we consulted Dr. Rajesh Shah, board-certified interventional cardiologist and ACS director at AdventHealth.